PIC4SeR/EdgeSRGAN/README.md

 ### Weights
 Pretrained weights are available at this link.

-* `srgan.h5`: float32 TF weights
+* `edgesrgan.h5`: float32 TF weights
-* `srgan.tflite`: float16 TFLite model for inference on CPU
+* `edgesrgan.tflite`: float16 TFLite model for inference on CPU
-* `srgan_edgetpu.tflite`: int8 TFLite model for inference on Coral EdgeTPU
+* `edgesrgan_edgetpu.tflite`: int8 TFLite model for inference on Coral EdgeTPU

 ## Examples
 <p>